masak/compiler-book/src/00-preface.md

 the need for tact is gone.
 Therefore the way the back end works can be brutish, single-minded, and unrefined.
 It makes sense; it's much easier to tear something down than to build something up.
-The code generator is working with the flow of entropy.
+The code generator is working with the flow of entropy, downhill towards a flatter end result.

-If the story ended here, compilers would rise to the level of _fascinating_, but hardly _amazing_.
+If the story ended here, compilers would rise to the level of _interesting_, but hardly _amazing_.

 It's easy to mistakenly describe the job of the compiler as producing the